Tipser/slate/source/includes/_tipser-react-elements.md

 #### `Store`
 Element that displays the store consisting of all your collections.

+The `Store` element accepts additional `inlineMenu` prop, which renders mobile menu items inline, as opposed to the default dropdown one.

 ### All configuration options of Tipser React Elements